urbit/bridge/DEVELOPMENT.md

 ## General notes

-For development over your local network, follow the instructions in the "L2 Local Environment."
-You can then run `npm run pilot` to boot up a
-[Ganache](https://github.com/trufflesuite/ganache-cli) node in the background, deploy the Azimuth contracts to it, and fire up a local webserver.
+For development over your local network, follow the instructions in the "L2 Local Environment." `npm run pilot` will boot up a [Ganache](https://github.com/trufflesuite/ganache-cli) node in the background, deploy the Azimuth contracts to it, and fire up a local webserver.
 Bridge will be served on `localhost:3000`.
 You may also run `npm run pilot-l2` or other scripts in `package.json` to run Bridge with different test configurations.

 ## Local Development